charlie-goldenowl/kafka-choreography-demo/README.md

 3. **Release Inventory** → Inventory Service releases, publishes `inventory.released`
 4. **Refund Payment** → Payment Service refunds (if payment was processed), publishes `payment.refunded`
 5. **Send Cancellation Email** → Notification Service sends cancellation email

-### 🔄 Choreography Pattern Explanation

-**Choreography Pattern** ensures data consistency in distributed systems:

-1. **No Orchestrator**: Each service decides its actions based on received events
-2. **Eventually Consistent**: Services may not sync immediately, but will eventually be consistent
-3. **Idempotency**: Each event handler can be safely retried
-4. **Durability**: Kafka ensures all events are stored and can be replayed

 ### 📋 Event Types